Health Care

 The employer-based health insurance system we currently have is in everyone’s best interest.
 When it becomes too expensive for employers to provide coverage, workers are often shifted to costly government programs, increasing the financial burden on taxpayers and further threatening provider reimbursements.

-Health Savings Accounts, Direct Primary Care and other options allow health care consumers to truly utilize available health care cost and health care quality data in order to make informed choices.
+Encourage Health Savings Accounts, Health Reimbursement Arrangements and other options that allow health care consumers to truly utilize available health care cost and health care quality data in order to make informed choices.
 The state, private employers and individuals should be encouraged to utilize insurance plans that empower consumers to make decisions based on cost and quality.

-Although often well-intended, mandating specific items that health insurance plans must cover increases insurance costs and should be avoided.
+Although often well intended, mandating specific items that health insurance plans must cover increases insurance costs and should be avoided.
+This includes stopping legislation that would:

 Like many industries, the health care industry is facing workforce shortages that will only get worse in the coming years.
 If not addressed, the quality of care in our state could suffer.
 As Wisconsin addresses the overall worker shortage and skills gap, attention needs to be given to health care fields to ensure a continuing pipeline of talent.

 Allow health care providers to practice at the top of their scope, giving cost effective options for consumers.
-Highly trained providers, like advanced practice nurses and physician assistants, face statutory barriers that do not allow them to practice to the top of their training.
+Highly trained providers, like advanced practice nurses, nurse midwives, and physician assistants, face statutory barriers that do not allow them to practice to the top of their training.
+In addition, Wisconsin should allow pharmacists direct prescribing authority based on the results of rapid diagnostic tests.
 Removing unnecessary barriers will allow these providers to do more work across the state, especially in rural areas where we face physician shortages.

 Questions?